Kazeem-Bello/LangReflect/README.md

 - Sets up Python and a virtual environment
 - Installs dependencies from `requirements.txt`
 - Loads secrets dynamically from GitHub Secrets
-- Runs the script
+- Runs both automation scripts (langReflect.py and langChart.py)
-- Commits and pushes the log file back to the repo
+- Commits and pushes the log file and chart image back to the repository

 #### Required GitHub Secrets